hsheikhali1/survey-app/README.md

 # Project Requirements

-This is a list of project requirements that we will fill together in lession1.

-_To be determined_
+## Goal
+To see whether 3D bar charts are an effective means of visualising data.

+- [ ] Create 2D and 3D bar charts
+- [ ] Create questions for the survey
+- [ ] Add a timer
+- [ ] Collect and store the data
-- [ ] First requirement
+- [ ] Randomly display bar charts to different participants
-- [ ] First requirement
+- [ ] T Test against the data
-- [ ] First requirement
+- [ ] Mann Whitney test against data